TehCorwiz/AnyTray/README.md

 Notes:
  * This took me an hour.
  * I threw it together without regard for how clean it is.
- * I borrowed the icons from AnyBar's GitHub page.
- * The icons don't look good.
-I WILL replace them.
+ * The icons don't look that good.
+We'll replace them with better ones later.
- * you CAN NOT open more than one instance at a time yet.
  * Semi-random ports will come later.
+Right now it searches sequentially from 1738

 Pull requests are appreciated. :)